 Fan-Related Noise

-Fans are essential components of a wine fridge and play a critical role in maintaining the correct temperature for storing wine.
 There are primarily two types of fans: the evaporator fan and the condenser fan.
-The evaporator fan circulates cold air inside the fridge to maintain the desired temperature, while the condenser fan dissipates heat from the condenser coils, ensuring the fridge operates efficiently.
 Dust build-up on fan blades can cause imbalance and unusual noises

 How to fix: